gazebosim/sdformat/README.md

 and describing different physic engines, lighting properties, terrain, static or dynamic objects, and articulated robots with various sensors, and acutators.
 The format of SDF is also described by XML, which facilitates updates and allows conversion from previous versions.

+* SDFormat - The specification.
+  * SDF - Synonym for SDFormat, though SDFormat should be preferred, as "SDF" is an acronym with other meanings.
-The libsdformat parser is also contained within this package that reads SDF files and returns a C++ interface.
+* libsdformat - The C++ parsing code contained within this repository, which can be used to read SDF files and return a C++ interface.

 Test coverage: